andyw8/andyw8.github.io/_posts/2025-03-31-setting-up-zed-with-ruby-lsp.md

 The implementation uses *pull diagnostics*, a newer aspect of the LSP specification where the client requests diagnostics from the server, instead of the server notifying the client.

-There is some [work in progress](https://github.com/zed-industries/zed/pull/19230) for supporting this, but until then there is a workaround as long as your project uses RuboCop.
+There is some [work in progress](https://github.com/zed-industries/zed/pull/19230) for supporting this in Zed, but until then there is a workaround as long as your project uses RuboCop.

 First, a little background: RuboCop [introduced](https://docs.rubocop.org/rubocop/usage/lsp.html) a language server in v1.53, and the Zed extension already has built-in support for it.
 This language server does _not_ use pull diagnostics, so its diagnostics are compatible with Zed.